CDCgov/EpiSync/apps/demo-service/readme.md

 The server part of the demo implements all the backend code for the demo.
 This includes:

 * The database for both CDC and state cases
-* The EpiCast publish and EpiCast read functions
+* The EpiSync publish and EpiSync read functions

 ## Starting ##